Four Gates Winery’s January 2021 new releases

 I have immense faith in Benyo’s wines that are sourced from his vineyard and the Monte Bello Ridge vineyard.
 The other wines, that he creates from other sources, are sometimes wonderful, like the 2010 Four Gates Syrah that I tasted recently, and I would have sworn it was a Rhone wine, crazy minerality, acid, and backbone, with fruit NOT taking center stage, though ever so evident, the way is meant to be!
 Others, while lovely on release may well not be the everlasting kind of Four Gates wines.

 The new wines

-The rest of the wines are the normal suspects, but this year’s crop, like last year, is really impressive.
-First, you have the return of the 2016 Four Gates Cabernet Franc, followed by the 2016 Four Gates Pinot Noir, 2015 Four Gates Merlot, 2015 Four Gates Merlot, La Rochelle, and the 2014 Four Gates Frere Robaire.
+The rest of the wines are the normal suspects, but this year’s crop is a bit better than last year.
+First, you have the 2016 Four Gates Cabernet Sauvignon, followed by an N.V.
+Four Gates Pinot Noir, 2016 Four Gates Merlot, and two 2019 Chardonnay wines, both under the Four gates label.

 Prices and Quantities

 I have heard it over and over again.
 That I and others caused Benyo to raise his prices.
 First of all that is a flat-out lie.
 I never asked for higher prices, but when asked the value of his wines, the real answer I could give was more than 26 dollars.